gom3sa/gr-somac/Readme.md

 ## Examples

 #### TUN/TAP config scripts
-There are necessary steps to configure the TUN/TAP interface in order to connect the upper layers from the linux operating system to the data link and PHY layers of SOMAC.
+There are necessary steps to configure the TUN/TAP interface in order to connect the upper layers from the Linux operating system to the data link and PHY layers of SOMAC.
 The folder gr-somac/apps provides config scripts for that.
 The scripts *config_interface_tuntap_GATEWAY.sh* relates to the coordinator/master node, whereas *config_interface_tuntap_\<ID\>.sh* related to ordinary/slave nodes.
 The master node gets the following IP: 192.168.123.1 for the TUN/TAP interface.
 Others follow the increasing sequence of 192.168.123.2, 192.168.123.3, ..., 192.168.123.n, where n+1 is equal to \<ID\>.

 #### GNU Radio examples
 Examples can be found at gr-somac/examples.
 Those scripts were tested using Software-Defined Radios USRP B2\*0 from the [FUTEBOL project, testbed UFMG](http://futebol.dcc.ufmg.br/).
 Some hyperparameters may need to be adjusted in order to run SOMAC on different devices.